Dynamic Indexing

 ... faceted classification avoids redundancy by modularly combining attributes rather than enumerating every possible permutation.

-Background: Dynamic Programming and Memoization
+prior concept #4 -- Dynamic Programming and Memoization

 Dynamic Programming (DP) is a computational paradigm in computer science used to solve complex problems by breaking them into smaller, overlapping subproblems, solving each subproblem only once, and storing their solutions for reuse.
 It is particularly effective for optimization problems where decisions at one stage affect future outcomes, such as shortest paths, resource allocation, or sequence alignment.
 DP is grounded in the principle of optimality, which states that an optimal solution to a problem contains optimal solutions to its subproblems.
 It contrasts with divide-and-conquer by addressing overlapping subproblems, avoiding redundant computations.
 DP approaches typically follow two strategies: top-down (recursive with memoization) and bottom-up (iterative with tabulation).
 In the top-down approach, the problem is recursively divided, and solutions are cached to avoid recalculating results for identical subproblems.
 The bottom-up approach builds solutions iteratively from smaller to larger subproblems, storing results in a table, often more space-efficient but less intuitive for some problems.
 A classic example is the Fibonacci sequence.
 Computing Fibonacci numbers naively (e.g., F(n) = F(n-1) + F(n-2)) leads to exponential time complexity due to repeated calculations.
 DP reduces this to linear time by storing intermediate results.
 For instance, calculating F(5) involves F(4) and F(3), but F(3) is reused, so storing its value eliminates redundant work.
 Memoization is a key technique in the top-down DP approach, where intermediate results are stored in a data structure (e.g., array, hash table) to cache solutions to subproblems.
 When a subproblem is encountered again, the cached result is retrieved instead of recomputed, significantly improving efficiency.
 For example, in the Fibonacci case, a memoization table stores F(n) for each n computed, ensuring each subproblem is solved only once.
 This reduces the time complexity from O(2^n) to O(n), though it requires O(n) space for storage.
 Memoization shines in problems like the knapsack problem, where items are selected to maximize value within a weight constraint.
 By caching results for subproblems (e.g., value achievable with a subset of items and remaining capacity), memoization avoids recalculating overlapping combinations.
 However, it may consume more memory than bottom-up DP due to recursive call stack overhead and is less intuitive for problems requiring iteration over states.